redgoose/daikin-one/README.md

 ## Logging

-1. Copy `config/daikin.db` to your home directory.
+1. Copy `config/daikin.db` to `.daikin/daikin.db` in your home directory.
 2. Run the following to start logging:
 	```sh
 	daikin-one log -d <device-id>